 Many people have nightmares at the thought of a bed bug infestation.
-This incredibly common pest is frequently the cause for a call to for professional pest control for Bensalem area homes and businesses.
+This incredibly common pest is frequently the cause for a call to for a pest management professional for Bensalem area homes and businesses.

 With flat, oval bodies, bed bugs usually measure no more than five or seven millimeters long.
 That size may increase dramatically with a blood meal.
 Additionally, their dull brown color may become red with the blood they consume.
 They have six legs and no wings.

 Human flood is the food of choice for bed bugs.
 The extremities, neck and face are the places that are most often bitten, but any exposed skin is vulnerable.